kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/_index.en.md

 +++

-## Helm 3 Support

-KKP now supports Helm 3.
-Previous versions required some manual intervention to get all charts installed.
-With the updated CRD handling (see below), we made the switch to recommending Helm 3 for new installations.

 ## [EE] Deprecation of `kubermatic` Helm Chart

 After the Kubermatic Operator has been introduced as a beta in version 2.14, it is now the recommended way of